technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 05/Lab05.md

     Leadership team.
 You will use the following prompt to finalize the document.

-    +++Format the executive summary to highlight the top three benefits of Contoso’s VPN recommendation.+++
+    ++Format the executive summary to highlight the top three benefits of Contoso’s VPN recommendation.++

     ![](./media/image28.png)